1. Can a Betta fish live in a vase?

 8. How often should I clean the tank?

 This depends on the size of the tank and whether you have a filter or not.
-Tanks under 2.5 gallons with no filter should be cleaned at least three times a week, removing 100% of the water.
+Tanks under 2.5 gallons with no filter should be cleaned at least three to four times a week, removing 80-100% of the water.
 If you have a filter in the tank , it should be cleaned once a week.
 Remove 25-30% of the water and vacuum the gravel.
 Once a month the filter should be cleaned using the aquarium water.
 If you use tap water you will kill all the beneficial bacteria that's built up in your filter.
-Your filter media should be able to be used several times before being replaced with a new one.
+Tank maintenance varies from tank to tank based on how many fish are in a tank and whether there are live plants, but as a general rule water changes should be done every week.

 9. Do I need to cycle a Betta fish tank?

 This question is probably one of the most talked about and disagreed upon out of all of them.
 We will be giving you our views and the way we do things based on over 20 years of fish keeping.
 If you are not using a filter there is nothing to cycle.
 Cycling means to build up beneficial bacteria in the filter primarily although bacteria does also build up in the gravel and on aquarium decorations.
-We do both fishless and with fish cycles and we have never had a fish die through the process.
+We do fish cycles.
 It simply requires patience and care.
 Cycling your tank takes time, so don't rush it.
 It will save you more time in the long run and leave you with no dead fish.
 A tank usually takes 4-6 weeks to cycle properly.
 Doing small regular water changes plays a big part in helping the tank cycle.
 Once the tank is cycled, you can't add a lot of fish, otherwise the tank will go out of balance very quickly and you will have to start all over again.
-Add 1-2 fish at a time, keeping a very close watch on your water parameters in the process of testing your water.
+Add 2-3 fish at a time, keeping a very close watch on your water parameters in the process.
+Testing you water regularly is important.

 10. Why do my Betta's fins get ripped?